old_boy_500

 Click on your favourite below or find more here

-Leo, abandoned dog for adoption
+Leo, male dog for adoption, Spain

 Leo – friendly male dog seeks a home